KSheeds1/Gym-Rat-Dictionaries/README.md

 # **Features:**
 ## **Existing Features:**
 **Navigation Bar:**
 The navigation bar is available in the default position and allows users to quickly identify the different sections of the site.
-On mobile and table viewports, these sections are available in a collapsible menu to provide a cleaner layout on smaller screens.
+On mobile and tablet viewports, these sections are available in a collapsible menu to provide a cleaner layout on smaller screens.
 The sections presented on the nav-bar change depending on the following:
 1. Whether the user is logged in.
 2. Whether the user logged in is actually a site admin.
 3. Whether the user is casually browsing the app.